DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-reports/reports-with-cross-band-content-and-populated-empty-space.md

 ---
-title: 'Create a Report with Cross-Band Content and Populated Empty Space'
+title: 'Reports with Cross-Band Content and Populated Empty Space'
 author: Sergey Andreev
 ---
-# Create a Report with Cross-Band Content and Populated Empty Space
+# Reports with Cross-Band Content and Populated Empty Space

 This document describes how to create a report with the following layout options: